 I have heard so many things about Lviv’s opera house from my mom that I had to see it.
 I don’t like opera, but I’m a huge fan of ballet.
-Built at the beginning of 20th century in neo-Renaissance style, the Opera house is the architectural gem of the city.
+Built at the beginning of the 20th century in the neo-Renaissance style, the Opera house is the architectural gem of the city.

 The facade is simply mesmerizing.
 Allegorical sculptures adorn its columns, niches, and balustrades, while statues of muses rise above the main cornice.

 The interior is as impressive as the exterior.
 Here, different-colored marble adorns gilded decorations, sculptures, and decorative paintings.
 The four-circled hall can accommodate more than a thousand people.